Molly Leach

-Molly Leach (born October 4, 1960) is an American graphic designer best known for her award-winning children's books.
+Molly Leach (born October 4, 1960) is an American graphic designer known for her work in children's books including The Stinky Cheese Man and The True Story of the Three Little Pigs!.

 Early career

 Molly Leach began her career in 1982 as a designer at Sport magazine and later designed special issues and annuals for magazines such as Sports Illustrated and Business Week.

 Book design

-Leach started designing books when she was recruited by illustrator Lane Smith to help with the cover of The True Story of the Three Little Pigs! (written by Jon Scieszka, Viking Books, 1989).
-She then designed Smith's The Big Pets and Glasses Who Needs 'Em?
-(Viking Books, 1991), before designing what would arguably be her most visible work, The Stinky Cheese Man and Other Fairly Stupid Tales (Viking Books, 1992).
+Leach's career designing picture book covers began when she was recruited by Lane Smith, illustrator of the 1989 picture book The True Story of the Three Little Pigs!, to design the book's cover.
+She worked with Smith to design covers for the 1991 books The Big Pets and Glasses Who Needs 'Em? before her well-known cover of The Stinky Cheese Man and Other Fairly Stupid Tales was published in 1992.

-Other notable book designs by Leach are her redesigns of new editions of the complete Roald Dahl books; Jack Gantos's Joey Pigza books; a Dr. Seuss treasury, Your Favorite Seuss: A Baker's Dozen by the One and Only Dr. Seuss; and the 50th anniversary edition of A Wrinkle in Time by Madeleine L'Engle.
+Other notable covers by Leach have been featured in new editions of Roald Dahl books; Jack Gantos's Joey Pigza books; the Dr. Seuss treasury Your Favorite Seuss: A Baker's Dozen by the One and Only Dr. Seuss; and the 50th anniversary edition of A Wrinkle in Time by Madeleine L'Engle (2012).